andyljones/zonotable/readme.md

 * Make the tests actually test something
 * Add a script for importing an existing Zotero library
 * Download PDF attachments and store them locally
+* Index downloaded PDFs in a way that Notable can search?
+Uh, is this sensible?
 * Add mechanism for opening newly added papers in Notable.
 Needs a Notable API.
+* Figure out what's going on with CSR blocking requests on OpenReview.
+The Zotero extension works there, why doesn't the bookmark?